How a truly unified checkout will change the retail experience forever

-How can a cloud-native checkout engine drive change, security and speed all at once to create a unified retail journey?
+How can a cloud-native checkout engine drive change, security, and speed all at once to create a unified retail journey?

 Head of Product Marketing at Extenda Retail, Jonas Bergström, discusses the future of retail and the direction of travel for the next 12 months.

-Fast-changing consumer demands – driven by supply chain issues, economic forces and the continuing pandemic – are still heavily influencing the direction of retail in 2022… and that means it’s time for leadership and bold action.
+Fast-changing consumer demands – driven by supply chain issues, economic forces, and the continuing pandemic – are still heavily influencing the direction of retail in 2022… and that means it’s time for leadership and bold action.

-Over the next 12 months, adequately meeting customer expectations will force retailers, big and small, into focusing energy on convenience, simplicity and speed.
+Over the next 12 months, adequately meeting customer expectations will force retailers, big and small, into focusing energy on convenience, simplicity, and speed.

-The Omicron variant of COVID-19 and the reestablishment of restrictions in some countries served to remind us how people’s buying decisions have changed forever.
+The Omicron variant of COVID-19 and the re-establishment of restrictions in some countries served to remind us how people’s buying decisions have changed forever.

 Even with restrictions lifted, many remain far less tolerant of browsing in-person, either desperate to get in and out of the in-store experience quickly, or not entering at all.
 This trend will continue to define traditional retail spaces and offerings, alongside e-commerce growth.

-The past two years tackled this in part by recognising the increased need for click and collect services, and a more distinct online presence with fast home delivery.
+The past two years tackled this in part by recognizing the increased need for click and collect services, and a more distinct online presence with fast home delivery.
 But to survive into 2023 and beyond, retailers now have to be bolder, tackling the fears of their customers head-on and reimagining their journeys.

 At the heart of this will be unifying their mobile experience and creating a seamless checkout experience wherever and whenever a consumer chooses to transact, and from whatever device they use to do so.